summeredwards/fitty/README.md

 ```

 If you are using a class to define multiple fitty elements (ex: `<div class="fit">`), calling `var fitties = fitty('.fit');` will return every fitty element with class `.fit` in an array.
 If you pass a single element reference, the function will return a single fitty instance.
-The `fitty` function can return a single or multiple

 The following methods can be used on a fitty instance.